afreeorange/bock/README.md

 Usage
 -----

-In a folder full of Markdown articles, run `bock`.
+In a git repository full of Markdown articles, run `bock`.
 This will start a server on port 8000.
 To set a different path,

     bock --article-path /path/to/articles